simjunheng/tp/README.md

   * as a visualiser for real-time play to aid decision making on the fly
   * as an organisation tool for teams and organisations

+## Features

+- Full contact management
+  - List all your contacts
+  - Add, delete and edit them
+  - Add notes to contacts

+- Tags
+  - Add tags to your contacts
+  - Filter and search for them based on tags for quick organisation

+- Built-in user manual

-* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).\
+* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).